Why get HHA certified?

 Review all of it and this should be incorporated into your calendar.
 Map out how, what, when and where you will be studying.

-And for heaven’s sake focus on what you do not know!
+Focus on what you do not know!

 Don’t waste time on a subject that is completely common sense or you know all there is about it – you’ll pass these sections with flying colors.